HChai01/HIVPRE/README.md

 # Input and output examples
 The example input files are placed at /HIVPRE/data/ while outputs for them can be found at /HIVPRE/data/Example_output/.

-Here is the list and description:
+Here is the list and description for the input examples:
 - DNA_CDs_example.txt -- 3 coding sequences in [FASTA format](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
 - mRNA_example.txt -- 3 mRNA sequences in FASTA format.
 - Protein_example.txt -- 3 protein sequences in FASTA format.